JustDecentAtGame/Kaggle_remote_zrok/README.md

 ## Setup

 ### Step 1 : Zrok
-Create an account at [zrok](https://zrok.io) and copy your auth token
+Create an account at [zrok](https://zrok.io) and copy your auth token.
+Please checkout [docs](https://docs.zrok.io/docs/getting-started/#enabling-your-zrok-environment)

+> [!NOTE]
+>
+> remember to change your account to starter plan that way you can use NetFoundry's public zrok instance.

 ### Step 2 : Setup SSH public key authentication (Optional)